"WHAT SHOULD I EXPECT AT MY FIRST SESSION?"

 How can PES improve my Yoga Practice?

 Our PES-influenced stretching increases the range of motion of individual muscles, which translates to increased flexibility in Yoga poses.
 Because there is a balanced approach to our stretch protocols, the result is less compensation in your Yoga poses, which leads to a safer practice.
 You will have better muscle stability, which is critical for proper joint function.
 PES allows you to feel muscles individually, which will help to increase muscles awareness and mindfulness in the yoga practice.
 PES increases strength through the WHOLE range of motion.
 (It is very common to be strong in the mid range of motion but weak at the end of the range.)

 Why can’t I just stretch myself?

-Our stretch therapy is based on AIS principles and 30 years of experience, mastering and teaching these techniques.
+Our stretch therapy is based on PES principles and 25 years of experience, mastering and teaching these techniques.
 We use a systematic approach that not only delivers a feeling of relief but also retrains the neuro-muscular system and brain function, resulting in maximum benefits.